-If it is necessary to install this water heater in an alcove, use the clearances listed in Figure 1.
+If it is necessary to install this water heater in an alcove, use the clearances listed in the following table and Figure 1.

 VENTING

 The vent system must be installed properly.
 Failure to properly install the vent system could result in property damage, personal injury, or death.